igraugar/sofi-image/README.md

 | PyTorch | `torch.nn.Module`, evaluated under `no_grad` on the device of its parameters |
 | `torchvision`, `timm`, `transformers` | the same PyTorch branch, since every image model of the three is a module |

 Keras is tested before PyTorch on purpose.
-Under the PyTorch backend a Keras model also inherits from `torch.nn.Module`, so the reverse order would drive it through the PyTorch calling convention and bypass its own preprocessing.
+Under the PyTorch backend, a Keras model also inherits from `torch.nn.Module`, so the reverse order would drive it through the PyTorch calling convention and bypass its own preprocessing.

 Two conventions are resolved once, on a probe batch drawn from the training data, and then held fixed.
 The output convention states whether the raw output already lies on the probability simplex, and a softmax is applied only when it does not.
 The channel layout states whether the model expects the channel axis before the two spatial axes, as PyTorch does, or after them, as Keras does.
 Both are detected by default and both can be stated explicitly when the probe would be ambiguous, which happens when an image has as many channels as it has rows.